argonjs/argon-3-tutorials/_posts/2015-03-26-directions.md

    root.add(object);
 {% endhighlight %}

-The root object now has all six of the sign; so we attach it to the eyeOrigin.
+The root object now has all six of the signs; so we attach it to the eyeOrigin.

 {% highlight js %}
 eyeOrigin.add(root);